pvonderlind/Exp_Design_2/README.md

 ## Installation instructions
 The bulk of the experiment is contained within edds-ws21_grp15.ipynb.
 Please consult requirements.txt for the necessary packages and versions to execute the notebook.
-To install jupyternotebook please consult https://jupyter.org/
+To install jupyter notebook please consult https://jupyter.org/

 An additional MATLAB file edds.m is provided.
 It requires the installation of MALSAR (we used version 1.1): http://jiayuzhou.github.io/MALSAR/